How can I help you?

 NOTE

-Open ~/_Imports.razor file and import the Syncfusion.Blazor and Syncfusion.Blazor.Schedule namespace .
+After the packages are installed, open the ~/_Imports.razor file in the client project and import the Syncfusion.Blazor and Syncfusion.Blazor.Schedule namespaces.

 @using Syncfusion.Blazor